Volunteers remove plastic waste from Egypt's beach ahead of COP27 | Africanews

 Dozens of volunteers came from all over the city to remove plastic waste that had been piling up.

-Diving trainer Marwa Wasim said everything from single use plastic materials to metals and tires were collected from the sea floor.
+Diving trainer Marwa Wasim said everything from single-use plastic materials to metals and tires was collected from the sea floor.

 The cleanup campaign in Sharm el-Sheikh was led by the Chamber of Diving and Water Sports and was organized in coordination with the Egyptian Environment Ministry.